Semmle, startup that makes code searchable, hauls in $21M Series B

 In fact, the Semmle solution is freely available to open source programmers to use with their applications, and the company currently analyzes every commit of almost 80,000 open source projects.
 Open source developers can run shared queries against their code or create their own.

 They also have a paid version with customers like Microsoft, Google, Credit Suisse, NASA and Nasdaq.
-They have relied mostly on these strategic partners up until now, all of which are also investors.
+They have relied mostly on these strategic partners up until now.
 With today’s investment they plan to build out their sales and marketing departments to expand their customer base into a wider enterprise market.

 The company spun out of research at Oxford University in 2006.
 They are now based in San Francisco with 60 employees, a number that should go up with this investment.
 They received an $8 million Series A in 2014 and $2 million seed round in 2011.